gutsytechster/quotes-scraper/README.md

 ## Details

 - The spider goes through each quotes pages, crawling through the link to next page.
 - To identify specific CSS selector, inspect the HTML via browser inspector and fetch quote details from each page.
-The data is then processed through an ItemPipeline.
+The data is then processed through an `ItemPipeline`.
 - The website is rendered dynamically by executing the JavaScript code.
 Hence, Splash is used here to execute the JavaScript to get the resulting HTML.
 - The spider fetches the following details corresponding to each quote
     - Quote Text
     - Quote author
     - Tags
-- The data is kept in JSON format using the command above in [`quotes.json`](https://github.com/gutsytechster/quotes-scraper/blob/main/quotes.json) file.
+- The data has been kept in JSON format using the command above in [`quotes.json`](https://github.com/gutsytechster/quotes-scraper/blob/main/quotes.json) file.